-The integrated plan to develop a Memorial Garden, patio, labyrinth, outdoor event & worship space is scheduled to being the week of October 8th.
-Generous gifts have enabled us to complete all the groundwork and hardscape elements of the project yet this fall.
-Thank you!
+The integrated plan to develop a Memorial Garden, patio, labyrinth, outdoor event & worship space is scheduled to be completed summer 2019.

 A UNIFIED VISION AND PROJECT